vinayrana007/apptest2/README.md

 2. The the unit tests by typing "npm test".
 3. The the app by typing "npm start".
 4. The app will run on port 3000.

-## Prerequisits
-1. You should have Docker, GIT & Jenkins installed on your laptop/desktop/VM.

 ## Pull the Docker Image from DockerHub registry & Run container.